SamiBG/delta-decoder-js/README.md

 # delta-decoder-js
-Digital Address conversor for Marklin Delta decoders with 4 or 8 DIP-switches in JS
+Digital Address conversor for Marklin Delta decoders with 4 or 8 DIP-switches in JS. [[LINK]](https://samibg.github.io/delta-decoder-js/)